oracle/weblogic-deploy-tooling/documentation/1.9/content/userguide/tools/deploy.md

 date: 2019-02-23T17:19:24-05:00
 draft: false
 weight: 3
-description: "Understands how to add resources and applications to an existing domain, either in offline or online mode."
+description: "Adds resources and applications to an existing domain, either in offline or online mode."
 ---